skrey/yellow-extensions/features/help/README.md

 ## How to use the help

 The help is available on your website as `http://website/help/`.
 The help gives you more information about how to create small web pages, blogs and wikis.
-The help is available in English only, for now.
+It's recommended to also install the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/search) and [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/toc) .

+Want to translate the help?
 Let us know if you want to contribute with a translation.
-[Learn more](https://github.com/datenstrom/yellow-extensions/blob/master/CONTRIBUTING.md).

 ## Developer